 1/2 cup shredded cheddar cheese

-1. Press Saute’ on Instant Pot and place both dried chilies in the bottom.
+1. Press Sauté’ on Instant Pot and place both dried chilies in bottom (skip this step if using chili powder).
 Let toast for 3 minutes a side.
 Remove and let cool for 2 minutes.
 Remove seeds and tear into pieces.
 Place chilies in a grinder and pulverize into a fine powder.

 2. Add 3 tablespoons oil to bottom of Instant Pot and add meat in batches, brown on all sides.
 Remove and set aside.